-To promote cultural development and understanding through a rich range of experiences both in and beyond school, we have a yearly theme calendar of enrichment and cultural events in addition to arranged visits and visitors from a wide range of cultural back grounds and communities.
+To promote cultural development and understanding through a rich range of experiences both in and beyond school, we have a yearly theme calendar of enrichment and cultural events in addition to arranged visits and visitors from a wide range of cultural back grounds and communities recorded in the curriculum mapping documents.
 Success outcomes are that pupils express a positive multi-cultural attitude and to be welcoming to visitors or community members of different backgrounds, communities and cultures.